Last Updated on

 “What is a blog?” vs “How to start a blog” –

 Blogs are made and used for many different reasons.
 I’ll explain that to you shortly.
-But in the meantime, you can actually have a look at my recent blog post that I wrote: “Why you should start a blog (10 reasons)“.
+But in the meantime, let’s have a look at all the different reasons people blog.

-- B) To delivery valuable information and news to other people on the internet
+- To delivery valuable information and news to other people on the internet

-- C) To make money (Yes, some people are making a lot of money with blogging)
+- To make money (Yes, some people are making a lot of money with blogging)

-Do you now understand what is a blog?
-Or is there still something confusing?
-Leave a comment below and I’ll explain it to you once again!
+So what is a blog?
+Do you now understand what they are, or is there still something confusing?
+Leave a comment below and I’ll explain it to you once again! 🙂

 By the way, if you really liked the idea of a blog and you want to start one, feel free to head over to my homepage where I explain how to set up a blog on your own.
 There’s no need for technical programming or HTML, so everyone can have a blog:)